Complete reference for Andromeda's command-line interface (version 0.1.10).

 andromeda lint src/

-andromeda lint src/ tests/ examples/
+andromeda check src/

 andromeda bundle src/main.ts dist/app.js